CC-Public/DashboardAssignment/README.md

 Plus anything that helps you.
 But please try to keep the stack as thin as possible, so don't use extra dependecies unless you *really* need them.
 Additional credit would be given for those who *will not use jQuery*.

 The quality of the code **matters** so please try not only to make it work but also make it readable and maintainable.
+We would also give much attention to you application's structure and code organization.

-All the development has to be done in github or any other public source-code hosting service.
+All the development has to be done in [GitHub](http://github.com/) or any other public source-code hosting service.

 You can work on this assignment as long as you wish but the _strict requitrement_ would be **frequent commits**.
 Once finished, please send to [it@cc.com.mt](mailto:it@cc.com.mt) link to your repository and link to the published version.

+## Business Requirments